 Access a collection of American and world historical maps from the University of Alabama.

 Search this full text database to find articles on advertising, business and industry, media relations, and economics, as they pertain to tourism, hospitality and leisure activities.
+Also known as Gale OneFile: Hospitality and Tourism, it provides access to topics including the cultural and economic aspects of travel and tourism.
+Hospitality and Tourism offers current and relevant content on both the historical and current state of affairs in the hospitality and tourism industries.

 This databases provides citations and abstracts for materials related to the human resources field, including human resources management, employee assistance and organizational behavior.